 The following scholars reviewed this guide and provided advice and practical suggestions for improvement.
 Many thanks for your care and expertise.
 I am indebted to you for your time, effort, and consideration!

-Dr. Dirgham Sbait, Professor of Arabic/Semitic Languages, Literatures, & Folklore, Portland State Universitygenerosity, patience, and .
+Dr. Dirgham Sbait: Professor of Arabic/Semitic Languages, Literatures, & Folklore, Portland State University Your generosity, patience, and encyclopedic knowledge of Arabic made this project a reality.

-Dr. Jennifer Mittelstaedt, Professor of Applied Linguistics, Portland State University.
+Dr. Jennifer Mittelstaedt: Professor of Applied Linguistics, Portland State University

+Your thorough comprehension of English morphology and syntax proved invaluable toward clarifying the comparative nature of the text.

-Dr. Yasmeen Hanoosh, Professor of Arabic Studies, Portland State University.
+Dr. Yasmeen Hanoosh, Professor of Arabic Studies, Portland State University

+Your knowledge of Arabic and insightful formatting suggestions greatly enhanced the accuracy and readability of the text.

-Lina Goma’a, Senior Arabic Instructor, Portland State University.
+Lina Goma’a, Senior Arabic Instructor, Portland State University

+The examples you provided from your extensive knowledge of Arabic literature and media made the charts far more practical and beneficial.

-and media far more Ann Gaylia O’Barr, Writer. http://anngayliaobarr.net/
+Ann Gaylia O’Barr, Writer, http://anngayliaobarr.net/

-Your literary experience and insightful suggestions are
+Your literary experience and insightful suggestions are greatly appreciated.